Printing Services Are Changing

 What isn’t changing?

 You will still be able to request prints from public computers or from your own device.
 You can print from a phone, tablet, or laptop.
+You can still print from email on any device.

 You will pay for your documents the same way using cash, credit, or debit at a print release station.